salviyabalami/Dynamixel-Servo-Utils/README.md

 # Dynamixel Servo Utilities

 A collection of Python scripts for working with **Dynamixel servos** (tested on XL330 series with U2D2, Protocol 2.0).
-Includes utilities for scanning connected servos, changing IDs, and recovering misconfigured or “lost” servos.
+Includes utilities for scanning connected servos, changing IDs, recovering misconfigured servos, health checks, and simple ping/read diagnostics.

 ---